 Secondly, look at the long-term result of stenting.
 Restenosis, where there is a recurrence of the narrowing of the blood vessel, can happen in the first 6 – 8 months following heart stenting.
 If the narrowing of the vessel wall does not recur, it is considered a successful procedure.

 Today’s advanced technology means that stents can now be used in many cases where open heart bypass surgery would have previously been the only option.
 Stenting is not an automatic alternative to heart bypass surgery, but if it’s suitable for you, heart stenting is quicker, with less trauma.
 It eliminates angina chest pains and can have long-term success.

 What happens when you go for heart stenting (coronary artery bypass grafting or CABG) or a coronary angiogram?
 Learn more with our step-by-step guide to heart treatments.

 Find out some of the medical procedures available should you need to undergo heart treatment.
 With the correct insurance coverage, your bill size can be better gauged and managed, while Mount Elizabeth Hospitals can assist with all Medisave, MediShield Life and Integrated Shield Plan claims.

-For your peace of mind, talk to one of our heart specialists today or read about how to make healthcare insurance claims to cover your hospital bills.
+For your peace of mind, talk to one of our heart specialists today.